 In some cases, the suspect will attempt to comply with the breath testing procedure, but is unable to provide a sufficient sample.
 Sometimes, even a good faith, but unsuccessful effort to complete a breath test is insufficient, and therefore, constitutes a “refusal to submit”under the “implied consent” statutes.

 However, in this situation, the suspect’s defense attorney can move for the exclusion of any mention of the refusal.
 If the court does not exclude the evidence, the defense attorney can argue at trial that the suspect’s actions do not constitute refusal and thus do not indicate a consciousness of guilt.

-If you have been arrested for DUI refusal after you failed to provide a breath, blood or urine sample, contact an experienced Las Vegas criminal defense attorney to discuss the particular facts of your case.
+If you have been arrested for DUI refusal after you failed to provide a breath, blood or urine sample, contact an experienced Las Vegas DUI lawyer to discuss the particular facts of your case.
 Attorney Joel M. Mann is experienced in fighting the DUI refusal case in Las Vegas, Clark County and the surrounding areas of Nevada.

 If you refuse to take a field sobriety test or a breath or chemical test in conjunction with a DUI allegation there is still a possibility to overcome the consequences of the refusal.
 Contact the Law Office of Joel M. Mann to talk about your DUI charge.
 There are still many defenses and strategies that your DUI defense attorney can use to either reduce or dismiss the DUI charge and get your license back.
 Contact Joel Mann at (702) 474-6266 for a free consultation about your alleged DUI offense.